 Gently fold the corners over the filling.
 They don't have to meet, in fact, they look even more appetizing if you can see the spinach filling peeking out.

-Brush the pastry lightly with a beaten egg.
+Beat the second egg and brush the pastry lightly with it.
 Place the muffin tin in the oven on top of a baking sheet to catch any drips of butter or oil.

 Bake in a preheated 400°F. oven for 17 - 20 minutes or until the pastry is puffed, golden brown and crispy.